MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreaminitassignmethods.md

 ## -description

-The AcxStreamInitAssignMethods function assigns an array of methods to a stream, device and circuit (TBD) using an *ACXSTREAM_INIT* object.
+The AcxStreamInitAssignMethods function assigns an array of methods to a stream, device and circuit using an *ACXSTREAM_INIT* object.

 ## -parameters